-The Twelve Apostles Hotel and Spa is perched on the fynbos-covered slopes of the Twelve Apostles and has a commanding view of the Atlantic Ocean.
+The Twelve Apostles Hotel and Spa Cape Town is perched on the fynbos-covered slopes of the Twelve Apostles and has a commanding view of the Atlantic Ocean.
 The superb views will blow you away the minute you enter the property.
 At least, that was the impact the view had on me – I was ‘blown’ into a comfy chair on the terrace and somehow, a glass of Chenin Blanc appeared at my side and all I had to do was sit back, have a sip of the chilled, fruity wine and immerse myself in the view! 🙂

 I loved the stunning contrast of the property’s whitewashed Cape Dutch buildings against the rugged hunchback-like peaks of the Twelve Apostles.

 It was hard to tear myself away from the terrace but the prospect of a massage at the Spa made it slightly easier.
 I made my way down to the Spa and was greeted by a hostess who showed me around the Spa and described the variety of treatments.
-There were elegant lounges, a Health Bar, the Rasul Chamber (an Arab-inspired treatment combining mud and steam), plunge pools, a salt-floatation pool (which recreates a Dead Sea floating experience), indoor treatment rooms and an adjacent terrace for Spa visitors.
+There were elegant lounges, a Health Bar, the Rasul Chamber (an Arab-inspired treatment combining mud and steam), plunge pools, a salt-flotation pool (which recreates a Dead Sea floating experience), indoor treatment rooms and an adjacent terrace for Spa visitors.

 A massage with a phenomenal view